-In the nomenclature of the fuel-hauling industry, a 'cross-drop' is an event that occurs when a transport-truck driver accidentally unloads the wrong fuel product into the wrong underground storage tank (UST) during a delivery to a retail-or commercial-fuelling location.

-The ultimate effect of a cross-drop is the shutdown of the fuelling site for several hours as the now unsalable fuel is removed and the tanks are cleaned, which will lead to lost revenue and significant maintenance and disposal costs.
+In the nomenclature of the fuel-hauling industry, a "cross-drop" is an event that occurs when a transport-truck driver accidentally unloads the wrong fuel product into the wrong underground storage tank (UST) during a delivery to a retail- or commercial-fueling location.
+The ultimate effect of a cross-drop is the shutdown of the fueling site for several hours as the now unsalable fuel is removed and the tanks are cleaned, which will lead to lost revenue and significant maintenance and disposal costs.
 Not to mention the damage to the retailer's reputation.

-"Some of the stores we service have 40,000-gallon tanks, so a cross-drop for us isn't just 5,000 or 6,000 gallons," says Terry Tesch, general manager for RB Stewart Petroleum Products, of Angleton, Texas.
-"When you're talking about 40,000 gallons, a cross-drop dramatically increases the cost of clean-up, and for a store that size, a clean-up can cost as much as US\$100,000."
+"Some of the stores we service have 40,000-gallon tanks, so a cross-drop for us isn't just 5,000 or 6,000 gallons," said Terry Tesch, General Manager for R.B.
+Stewart Petroleum Products, Inc., Angleton, TX.
+"When you're talking about 40,000 gallons, a cross-drop dramatically increases the cost of cleanup, and for a store that size, a cleanup can cost as much as \$100,000."